AMVijay/angular-learning/angular-integration-legacy-application.md

 ```

 ## Scenario 2
+**scenario description:**
-* **scenario description:** Existing application uses any tech stack (JSP or Spring MVC or PHP or Python), and the requirement is to
+If Existing application uses any tech stack (JSP or Spring MVC or PHP or Python), and the requirement is to
 * Retain the existing application menu, header and navigation code as it is in legacy application
 * Render the Angular UI inside the existing application with all menus, headers.

 **Solution**
 * Use JQuery's .load() function to render the angular application page content in JSP as below.